 - Starting Point: Lukla

-- Highlights: A trek to the Everest Base Camp is a dream come true for the most avid trekker.
+- Highlights: A trek to the Everest Base Camp – Kandoo Adventures can take you there – is a dream come true for the most avid trekker.
 The most common trek route starts from Lukla.
 In this circuit, you will be able to see unparalleled views of the Everest Base Camp, Khumbu Glacier, and Nuptse.
 You should definitely not miss the stunning vistas of the Gokyo lakes, right before you reach the Khumbu Valley, where the base camp awaits you.
-This trek will allow you to enjoy traditional Sherpa culture as well!
+This Nepal trekking for beginners will allow you to enjoy traditional Sherpa culture as well!

 Manaslu is an up-and-coming trek that is becoming more popular among tourists who want to tread the road less taken.

 This trek is a bucket list destination for people who want to experience the rich and diverse Nepali culture while soaking in the majesty of the Himalayas at the same time.